 The outcome of any investigation or appeal will be communicated to the Complainant Party and the Respondent, but this does not necessarily mean that they will be entitled to review the entire investigation report or written decision.
 Generally, the Complainant Party will be notified whether the alleged conduct was found to have occurred, whether it was found to have violated this policy, any individual remedies offered or provided to the Complainant Party or any sanctions imposed on the Respondent Party that directly relate to the Complainant party, and other steps taken to eliminate the effects of any misconduct on the Complainant Party and to prevent its recurrence.
-The Respondent Party will be notified whether the alleged conduct was found to have occurred, whether it was found to have violated this policy, and any remedies or sanctions that are being imposed against the Respondent Party.
-The Respondent Party will not be notified of the individual remedies offered or provided to the Complainant Party.
+The Respondent Party will be notified whether the alleged conduct was found to have violated this policy, and any remedies or sanctions that are being imposed against the Respondent Party.
+The Respondent Party will not be notified of the individual remedies offered or provided to the Complainant Party will not be notified whether it was found to have violated this policy.